|Values are valid only on day of printing.|

 Supplemental Data (Spiking Studies):

 To supplement the above data, approximately 30 negative specimens each of various types were spiked with HSV 1 and HSV 2 plasmid control at the limit of detection (10 copies DNA target/microliter).
-The spiked specimens were run in a blinded fashion along with approximately 30 negative (nonspiked) specimens each of various specimen types; 92% to 100% of the spiked specimens were positive and 100% of the nonspiked specimens were negative.
+The spiked specimens were run in a blinded fashion along with approximately 30 negative (nonspiked) specimens each of various specimen types; among the spiked specimen types, the assay was positive in 92% to 100% of the replicates tested.
+Furthermore, 100% of the nonspiked specimens were negative.

 Analytical Sensitivity/Limit of Detection (LoD):